OS2Forms/os2forms-docs/releases/2026-Q2-Release-notes-Tag-5.1.0.md

 The module "OS2Forms DAWA (os2forms_dawa)" has been updated to support the new API, "Adressevælgeren", from Klimadatastyrelsen.

-Access to the API is controlled via a token, which must be specified under:<br>
+Access to the API is controlled via a token, which must be specified under (this should be changed by the operating supplier):<br>
 `/admin/config/system/os2web-datalookup/datafordeler-address-lookup`

 Since Klimadatastyrelsen has not yet implemented user management, the token value must be set to:<br>